 Desoxyn Withdrawal Medication and Treatment Options

-People that seek help for Desoxyn withdrawal will receive services aimed at allowing the body to process and remove the substance in a supportive environment.
+People seeking help for Desoxyn withdrawal will receive services aimed at allowing the body to process and remove the substance in a supportive environment

 Desoxyn is the brand name for a medication used to treat attention-deficit hyperactivity disorder and obesity.1,2 It contains methamphetamine, a stimulant.